Lulu after a glorious romp in the snow

 please and be loved.

 Their coat is soft and silky, and best of all, it DOES NOT SHED!
-They are usually born quite dark in color as you can see from the photos here and to the right top (Sadie was shown at Montgomery in 1979)... as their coat grows, it develops into the adult color of ripe wheat.
+They are usually born quite dark in color as you can see from the photos here and at the top of the page, as their coat grows, it develops into the adult color of ripe wheat.

-"Treasure" the day I brought her home from NJ at 13 weeks.
-Then winning her 1st four point major at six months of age, on her way to become:
+"Treasure" winning her 1st four point major at six months of age, on her way to become:

 GCH Clover's Moonstruck Reflection of Greentree